kraudy/MasterCompiler/docs/Traceability.md

 * Fail early and loud.
 * Each command executed is tracked in a chain of commands

-When an exception occurs, we follow the unix philosophy: fail loud and early.
+When an exception occurs, we follow the unix philosophy: *fail loud and early*.
 All exceptions are raised and all the context information (if available) is encapsulated to show the full stack and state of things before the error.

-This example will give us an error because MC will look for the source member inside QRPGLESRC (default source pf) and it does not exists.
+This example will give us an error because **MC** will look for the source member inside QRPGLESRC (default source pf) and it does not exists.

 ```yaml
 targets: